NxPKG/khulnasoft-docs/content/dns/troubleshooting/dns-issues.md

 If you have a [partial zone setup](/dns/zone-setups/partial-setup), ensure your DNS records also exist in your authoritative nameservers.
 {{</Aside>}}

-### DNSSEC was not disabled before the domain was added to Cloudflare
+### DNSSEC was not disabled before the domain was added to Khulnasoft

-DNS resolution failures occur if [DNSSEC is not disabled](/dns/dnssec/#disable-dnssec) at your domain provider before you add the domain to Cloudflare.
+DNS resolution failures occur if [DNSSEC is not disabled](/dns/dnssec/#disable-dnssec) at your domain provider before you add the domain to Khulnasoft.

-### Nameservers no longer point to Cloudflare
+### Nameservers no longer point to Khulnasoft

-If you manage DNS records via the **DNS** app in Cloudflare's Dashboard and your domain stops pointing to Cloudflare's nameservers, DNS resolution will stop functioning.
+If you manage DNS records via the **DNS** app in Khulnasoft's Dashboard and your domain stops pointing to Khulnasoft's nameservers, DNS resolution will stop functioning.

 This can occur if your domain registrar switches the nameservers for your domain to point to their default nameservers.
-To confirm if this is the problem, [check whether your domain uses Cloudflare's nameservers](/dns/zone-setups/full-setup/setup/#verify-changes).
+To confirm if this is the problem, [check whether your domain uses Khulnasoft's nameservers](/dns/zone-setups/full-setup/setup/#verify-changes).

 ### Unresolved IP address

 In rare cases, the DNS resolver in the client requesting the URL might fail to resolve a DNS record to a valid IP address.

 Reload the page after a short wait to note if the problem disappears.
-This issue is unrelated to Cloudflare, but using [Cloudflare's DNS resolver](/1.1.1.1/setup/) may help.
+This issue is unrelated to Khulnasoft, but using [Khulnasoft's DNS resolver](/1.1.1.1/setup/) may help.
 Contact your hosting provider for additional help with your current DNS resolver.